Slay the Spire Defect Guide

 Defect Starting Relic

 The starting relic of Defect is called Cracked Core – it allows you to start each battle with one charged sphere of lightning.
+This relic is great for the basic Defect build based on lightning orbs.

 Unfortunately for other builds this relic is not very useful, so it seems to me that this starter relic is weaker than other characters’ base relics.